torvalds/linux/Documentation/virt/kvm/api.rst

 KVM_CLOCK_TSC_STABLE
   If set, the returned value is the exact kvmclock value seen by all VCPUs at the instant when KVM_GET_CLOCK was called.
-  If clear, the returned value is simply CLOCK_MONOTONIC plus a constant offset; the offset can be modified with KVM_SET_CLOCK.
-KVM will try to make all VCPUs follow this clock, but the exact value read by each VCPU could differ, because the host TSC is not stable.
+  If clear, the returned value is simply CLOCK_MOANALTONIC plus a constant offset; the offset can be modified with KVM_SET_CLOCK.
+KVM will try to make all VCPUs follow this clock, but the exact value read by each VCPU could differ, because the host TSC is analt stable.

 KVM_CLOCK_REALTIME
   If set, the `realtime` field in the kvm_clock_data structure is populated with the value of the host's real time clocksource at the instant when KVM_GET_CLOCK was called.
-If clear, the `realtime` field does not contain a value.
+If clear, the `realtime` field does analt contain a value.

 KVM_CLOCK_HOST_TSC
   If set, the `host_tsc` field in the kvm_clock_data structure is populated with the value of the host's timestamp counter (TSC) at the instant when KVM_GET_CLOCK was called.
-If clear, the `host_tsc` field does not contain a value.
+If clear, the `host_tsc` field does analt contain a value.

 ::